gavinvogt/stoichiometry/README.md

 # To run
-Run `stoichiometry.py` from the command line and enter chemical equations.
+Run `stoichiometry.py` from the command line and enter chemical equations to balance.

 # Results
 If there is only one possible ratio between the molecular quantities, displays the balanced equation.